winglang/wing/docs/docs/02-concepts/03-platforms.md

   // Define the App that will be used for creating resources newApp?(appProps: AppProps): App;

+  // Define overrides for concrete resources newInstance?(type: string, scope: Construct, id: string, props: any): any;

   // Synthesis Hooks
   preSynth?(app: Construct): void;
   postSynth?(config: any): any;